icaroedu/IcaroSite/README.md

-Ícaro’s Portfolio 🧑‍💻
+Ícaro Portfolio 🧑‍💻

 Welcome!
-This site is my personal portfolio, showcasing my skills, projects, and how I work.
-You'll find examples of front-end, back-end, full-stack, and fun side projects.
+This is my personal portfolio website where I showcase my skills, projects, and work approach.
+You’ll find examples of front-end, back-end, full-stack, and some fun side projects that I’ve built.

-Table of Contents
+📑 Table of Contents
 About the Site

 Built With